Datalinks¶

 In order to access the StreamScape graphical user interface (GUI), connect Ethernet (RJ45) connector of PRI cable to Ethernet port of laptop/computer.

 Make sure computer is set to static IP address on same subnet as radio.
-The following substeps clarify how to set the IP adress:
+The following substeps clarify how to set the IP address:

-Open network and sharing menu and click Change adapter settings.
+Open Network and Sharing Centre menu and click Change adapter settings.

 Select Local Area Connection, right click, and select Properties.